 A set of Viva Cards™ is available to borrow by emailing firstname.lastname@example.org.
 Practising answering these questions will take you a long way in your preparation.

 The final few days before the viva are the time to address practical details such as how to get to the place of viva, what will you eat on the day and when, what will you wear and what you can take into the room with you.
 If you are in doubt as to any of the details, please discuss with your Director of Studies.

 People who may be present at the examination are:

 - Director of Studies or supervisor (with the PGR’s permission)

 Your DoS or other supervisor can only attend if you give your permission.
 It is a good idea to have one or other of them in the viva room, particularly when oral feedback is given by the examiners after the end of the viva.
 They can take notes and be a useful extra pair of ears.

-However they are not allowed to take part in the viva conversation unless required to do so by the Independent Chair, or allowed to remain in the viva room while the examiners are deliberating their outcome.
+However they are not allowed to take part in the viva conversation unless invited to do so by the Independent Chair, or allowed to remain in the viva room while the examiners are deliberating their outcome.
 Remember, if you don’t want your DoS/supervisor to be there you don’t have to give your permission; it is your choice.

 Timings - how long is the viva likely to be?

 There are no time limits for the viva, so keep travel arrangements open.
 At the start of the viva the Chair may give an indication of the expected duration.
 PGRs are entitled to request a break at any point during the viva.